glts/couplet/README.md

 *   Reduce is faster than processing a lazy seq of code points by a factor of 3.
 *   Parallel fold is faster than reduce by a factor proportional to the number of cores.
-*   Compared with Clojure, performance differences range from on par (reducing code points versus reducing a string) to faster by a factor of 3 (`cp/to-str` versus `apply str`) to faster by a factor of 5 (lazy seq of code points versus lazy seq of `char`s).
+*   Compared with Clojure strings, performance differences range from on par (reducing code points versus reducing a string) to faster by a factor of 3 (`cp/to-str` versus `apply str`) to faster by a factor of 5 (lazy seq of code points versus lazy seq of `char`s).